drfuzzi/INF2009_VideoAnalytics/README.md

   ![image](https://github.com/drfuzzi/INF2009_VideoAnalytics/assets/52023898/c5987191-27ff-44f9-ac85-d1a673477dc8)
   ![image](https://github.com/drfuzzi/INF2009_VideoAnalytics/assets/52023898/f9a6d18e-4973-4af9-80f5-45901d090cc1)
   - **[Important]** You need to comment/uncomment respective lines (line 117/119) to activate the desired results.
 Modify the parameters (line 12/18) by looking into the OpenCV documentation and observe/note down the observations/conclusions.

+**5. Advanced Video Analytics (40 minutes)**
+- We will employ a light weight opensource library named *"Mediapipe"* for tasks such as hand landmark detection, hand gesture recognition and object detection using pretrained neural network models.
 - [MediaPipe](https://developers.google.com/mediapipe) is a framework for building cross platform multimodal applied ML pipelines that consist of fast ML inference, classic computer vision, and media processing (e.g. video decoding).
-MediaPipe was open sourced at CVPR in June 2019 as v0.5.0.
+MediaPipe was open sourced at CVPR in June 2019 as v0.5.0 and has various lightweight models developed with Tensorflow lite available for usage.
 - Installing media pipe:
   ```bash
   pip install mediapipe